My voice in Washington

 At my weigh-in on Saturday, I achieved two notable milestones.
 I’ve officially lost 40 lbs (42 and change, actually), in just about five months.
 And my fully dressed weight, including shoes, is under 200 lbs now.
 It’s a big enough change that the picture on my work badge doesn’t quite look like me any more.
 I was a real porker.
 And wouldn’t you know it, I’ve still got a spare tire.

 I’m not sure how much longer to push it.
 Crystal has told me (twice now) that I’ve lost too much.
-So has Theresa (she’s also on ).
+So has Theresa (she’s also on WW).
 And last night, even hubby asked me when I was going to stop.
 I really don’t think I’m in any danger of become anorexic, but I’m not quite ready to stop just yet.
-According to , I’m still freaking overweight.
+According to the BMI, that infallible tool created by the National Institutes of Health that only compares your weight to your height, I’m still freaking overweight.
 25.2.
 And I’m using my all-starkies, post-pee, no-shoes, early morning weight to calculate that one.